techthevote/techthevote.github.io/companies.md

 <div class="page-title">
   Gallery
   <div class="inner playbook">
-    Learn how tech companies are driving voter turnout in big and small ways.
+    Learn how tech companies are driving voter turnout in big and small ways.<br>
     <a href="mailto:info@techthevote.org">Let us know</a> about other companies we can add here.
   </div>
 </div>